 User Review( votes)

 The MIT Physics Department is one of the best places in the world for research and education in physics.
 We have been ranked the number one physics department since 2002 by US News & World Report.
 In recent years we have produced the largest numbers of undergraduate and doctoral degrees in physics of any university in the US.
 Our successes are widely admired and emulated.

 - Application Deadline: September 7, 2018

 - Course Level: Fellowships are available to pursue Postdoctoral research programme.

 - Study Subject: Fellowships are awarded in the field of Physics.

-- Scholarship Award: Each year, the program appoints three new Fellows for a three-year term each, via its annual competition.
+- Award: Each year, the program appoints three new Fellows for a three-year term each, via its annual competition.
 All Pappalardo Fellows are provided with:

 - independent, unrestricted choice of research focus and direction within the MIT Department of Physics, throughout the three-year fellowship appointment;

 - active faculty mentoring fostered by weekly luncheons and monthly dinners with the Department’s faculty, throughout the academic year;

 - a competitive annual stipend for first-year Fellows in the 2019-2020 academic year, with annual cost-of-living increases for the remaining two years, combined with $5,000 per academic year in untaxed, discretionary research funds; and